DanielYanger/Scouting-App/README.md

 ## Using the App

 ### Set up
 To set up the app, use the 624 Scouting Manager to generate a schedule.
 Then, plug the Amazon tablet into your computer and transfer the file to the device.
 Then, from the settings menu in the app, select the file containing the schedule.
 Next, import a match and pit scouting form through the settings.

+#### Note
+The import schedule button can also be used to import a team list.
+Import it the same way you would with a schedule.
+Then navigate to the station selector and go to Pit Scouting.
+You should see the teams there.

 ### Scouting a match
 The app is automatically set to scout the robot the first robot on the red alliance.
 To switch stations, simply navigate to the station selector option and choose the correct station.
 You can also switch over to pit scouting through the station selector.
 Then, click on the match that you wish to scout.